henri/spb/README.md

 henri/spb/refs/heads/main/\
 500.spb-install-script.bash)"
 ```
-  > <sub>This is the same command used to install SPB, with one key difference : an enviroment varable SPB_CRON_SETUP is set to "ture" and exported.</sub>
+  > <sub>This is the same command used to install SPB, with one key difference : an environment varable SPB_CRON_SETUP is set to "ture" and exported.</sub>

-The setup of unattended / automated SPB updates (eg. using the command above) will result in default choices being selected which you would normally be able to interactivly select.
+The setup of unattended / automated SPB updates (eg. using the command above) will result in default choices being selected which you would normally be able to interactively select.
 Also, see [notes regarding telemitry and privacy](https://github.com/henri/spb/?tab=readme-ov-file#shield-telemetry-and-privacy) if you schedule or manually start an SPB update.

-#### Start Unatteded Updates (automtaically picks default choices)
+#### Start Unattended Updates (automatically picks default choices)
 Start an automated (unattended) update and monitor the progress by running the command below within a shell :
 ```
   ~/bin/spb-update.bash --auto-monitoring